Ousted Venezuela president to return to New York court

 He is accused of having allied himself with guerrilla movements, particularly Colombian groups Washington considers "terrorist", as well as with criminal cartels to ship tons of cocaine to the United States.

-But Pollack said that three hours later, OFAC issued an amended license that blocked him from taking payment for the former president.
+But Pollack said that three hours later, OFAC issued an amended licence that blocked him from taking payment for the former president.

 "By its failure to allow the government of Venezuela to pay Mr Maduro's defence costs, OFAC is interfering with Mr Maduro's ability to retain counsel and, therefore, his right under the Sixth Amendment to counsel of his choice," Pollack said in a letter to the court dated Feb 20.